 Map of the ancient near east

 Certain ancient Mesopotamian myths, including the myths of the Sumerians, Akkadians, Assyrians and Babylonians, have remarkable similarities with the stories of the Tanakh and the Old Testament.
-It is known that these ancient Mesopotamian stories are much older and sometimes even expained in much more detail.
+It is known that these ancient Mesopotamian stories are much older and sometimes even explained in much more detail.
 For example: The story about the person Utnapistim from the Gilgamesh epic is very similar to the flood story that is mentioned in the book of Genesis in the Bible and the Tanakh.
-This would imply that, these "Bible stories", probably would have their roots in those earlier myths - instead of a diversion, what often had been thought.
+This would imply that, "Bible stories", probably would have their roots in those earlier myths - instead of a diversion, what often had been thought.

 The Bible is essentially a compilation of ancient texts, selected by the early church fathers.
 These texts deeply illustrate the beliefs and dogmas of an ancient culture.
-However, texts that people weren't supposed to read - because they were not in accordance to the current general Christian orthodox belief - were labeled as uncanonical and were purposely left out in the Bible, and this includes all works that were seen as apocryphal and Gnostic, like the "Book of Enoch", even though the canonical text Genesis 5:24 makes a very shortly reference to this man called Enoch:
+However, texts that people weren't supposed to read - because they were not in accordance to the current general Christian orthodox belief - were labelled as uncanonical and were purposely left out in the Bible, and this includes all works that were seen as apocryphal and Gnostic, like the "Book of Enoch", even though the canonical text Genesis 5:24 makes a very shortly reference to this man called Enoch: